Static vs Dynamic Website – What’s The Key Difference?

 Disadvantages of Static Websites

-• Limited Interactivity: Static sites may not be suitable for areas that require user participation, such as e-commerce or social networking platforms, because of their limitations in connecting with users.
-As a result, they cannot offer complex functionality or personalized content.
+Static sites may not be suitable for areas that require user participation, such as e-commerce or social networking platforms, because they are limited in connecting with users.
+As a result, they can offer simple functionality and personalized content.

 What is a Dynamic Website?

 A dynamic website instantly creates new web pages in response to user input or other sources.
-A dynamic website’s content can change due to user interaction, database content, or other real-time sources.
+Its content can change due to user interaction, database content, or other real-time sources.

 Who is the Target Audience for Dynamic Websites?

-Various peoples and organizations across multiple industries use dynamic websites.
+Various people and organizations across multiple industries use dynamic websites.
 Here are some examples of who uses dynamic websites:

 These examples demonstrate the diverse range of users who benefit from dynamic websites, reflecting this technology’s widespread adoption and versatility.